7 Benefits of Small Classrooms

 Some people debate the value of small classes.
 Teachers know that they teach better when they can reach individual students instead of a sea of nameless faces.
 The research clearly shows that small classes are better.
 They lead to higher graduation rates, more student engagement and more creative teaching.

-Are your class sizes manageable, or are you feeling completly overwhelmed with the number of students you deal with each class period?
+Are your class sizes manageable, or are you feeling completely overwhelmed with the number of students you deal with each class period?
 Is it time to start thinking about making some changes?

 I may benefit from a qualified purchase.

-If you thinks a friend or colleague would enjoy this article, please share it!
+If you think a friend or colleague would enjoy this article, please share it!